 With busy back-to-school schedules, both people and pups need our snacks to be #1 easy to pack and #2 healthy fuel.
-So when your next family activity includes your four-legged companion, toss in a few extra to-go snacks for your pup that are found quickly in your kitchen or easily made ahead of time.
+So when your next family activity includes your four-legged companion, toss in a few extra to-go snacks for your pup that are found quickly in your kitchen, easily made ahead of time, or available at Fetch.

 Dehydrate green beans, sweet potatoes, apples, bananas, and even salmon skin in your dehydrator, oven, or even air fryer!
-For larger produce slice into strips about 1/4" thick and cook at a low temperature of 130-150 degrees.
-Baking times will vary but on average should take 6-8 hours, make sure you check the treats every few hours until they reach your pup's preferred texture, soft or crispy
+For larger produce, slice into strips about 1/4" thick and cook at a low temperature of 130-150 degrees.
+Baking times will vary, but on average, it should take 6-8 hours.
+Make sure you check the treats occasionally until they reach your pup's preferred texture, soft or crispy.

 Image from Rebecca Sanchez @https://thepetlifestyleguru.com

 Try this super-simple PB-oat cookie recipe with basic, healthy ingredients you already have on hand and no need for cookie cutters or rolling out dough.
 Bake them in the oven until they're chewy or crunchy.